Vivek-GIT-Code/AWS-Cloud-Projects/README.md

    ![Metrics](https://github.com/VivekCodeCrafter/AWS-Cloud-Project/blob/bd538da4b102a01b9f5fda7b91990f1b4537735d/Images/Picture1.png)

-### Data Pipeline Design
- - A systematic design for the data pipeline was created using draw.io.
- - Steps for metrics calculation like "Percentage of Calls Handled" were defined.

 ### Data Cleaning and Structuring
  - AWS Glue Databrew was used to clean the datasets for the years 2023 and 2024.
  - Ensured no missing or invalid values were present in the data.